 Jin Ling was speaking with Lan Jingyi again a few steps ahead of them.
 Jiang Wanyin stared at Lan Sizhui oddly, as if the sips of tea earlier had been enough to cloud his judgment.
 “Be careful,” he said.

 He tried to smile.
 Jiang Wanyin’s face seemed to break apart on sorrow at the mere sight of it.

 He was still thinking of it hours later as he and Lan Jingyi flew back to Gusu.
-They were too far now to achieve the trip home in one go, he knew; and so he kept his eyes close to the ground far down in search of a village to stay the night, a house somewhere in the fields and forests, a cabin at the foot of a tall mountain.
-The cool win slapped at every inch of his exposed skin.
-Lan Jingyi’s sweet scent caught upon it and vanished just as quickly, born away on the breeze.
+They were too far now to achieve the trip home in one go, he knew; and so he kept his eyes fixed to the ground far down in search of a village to stay the night, a house somewhere in the fields and forests, a cabin at the foot of a tall mountain.
+The cool wind slapped at every inch of his exposed skin.
+Lan Jingyi’s sweet scent caught onto it and vanished just as quickly, born away in the breeze.
 Lan Sizhui breathed it in and thought of the words Jiang Wanyin had said to him.